 - Dual diagnosis therapy treatment

 Stop letting addiction ruin your life and the lives of those around you.
-Go to detox in Fort Lauderdale and West Palm Beach, Florida, at Serenity House Detox.
+Go to detox in Fort Lauderdale and Jupiter, Florida, at Serenity House Detox & Recovery.
 Dial 866-294-5306 today to begin your journey to sober recovery.